The Snorkel: Production

+Director Guy Green called it "an interesting story."

+Critical receptionThe Monthly Film Bulletin wrote: "The long opening scene of this film, in spite of its obvious debt to Rififi [1955], makes an intriguing prelude.
+But the remainder of the story is far below this level and the acting either irritating or ineffectual.
+Gregoire Aslan is wasted in a small role which gives him no opportunities.
+The opening and closing scenes (which will not appeal to anyone suffering from claustrophobia) are undoubtedly the best; the matter sandwiched between them amounts to no more than an average thriller."

-In The New York Times, critic Richard W. Nason offered lukewarm praise for the film, writing that, "Hammer Films apparently has become proficient in the manufacture of motion pictures that are not greatly distinguished but that nonetheless manage to be more absorbing than the usual low-budget program film.... because of the competence of the direction, acting and particularly the editing, the audience is kept awake throughout the running of the twin bill.
-This is no mean achievement, when you consider the number of ho-hum melodramas that flow from the world's film factories every year...
-Anyone who wonders how a simple skin-diving snorkel can be used this way will have to see the film...
+In The New York Times, critic Richard W. Nason wrote: "Hammer Films apparently has become proficient in the manufacture of motion pictures that are not greatly distinguished but that nonetheless manage to be more absorbing than the usual low-budget program film ... because of the competence of the direction, acting and particularly the editing, the audience is kept awake throughout the running of the twin bill.
+This is no mean achievement, when you consider the number of ho-hum melodramas that flow from the world's film factories every year ...
+Anyone who wonders how a simple skin-diving snorkel can be used this way will have to see the film. ..
 And, once you think about it, it's a very silly way to do away with somebody.
-Both [this film and its double-bill, The Camp on Blood Island,] are for those who are looking to kill time."
+Both [this film and its double-bill, The Camp on Blood Island] are for those who are looking to kill time."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Intriguing but slow-moving suspense drama."

+Leslie Halliwell said: "Tenuous suspenser which outstays its welcome."

-Glenn Erickson of DVDTalk also offered mix praise, calling van Eyck's character "underdeveloped but menacing," and noting that, "Mandy Miller's likeable teen heroine is a doubtful mix of immature emotions and steely resolve, as shown in one poorly handled scene when Candy underreacts to the death of her beloved dog."
+Glenn Erickson of DVDTalk called van Eyck's character "underdeveloped but menacing," and noted that, "Mandy Miller's likeable teen heroine is a doubtful mix of immature emotions and steely resolve, as shown in one poorly handled scene when Candy underreacts to the death of her beloved dog."
 However, he goes on to write, "The film's good reputation comes from fans that admire the killer's technically elaborate murder scheme, and ace Hammer cameraman Jack Asher's arresting camerawork.
-A final surprise lifted from The Third Man could have provided a perfect shock finish, but the movie goes on a bit longer, clearly to tie up some moral loose ends for the censors."
+A final surprise lifted from The Third Man [1949] could have provided a perfect shock finish, but the movie goes on a bit longer, clearly to tie up some moral loose ends for the censors."

-John M. Miller, writing for Turner Classic Movies, was more positive: "The Snorkel opens with one of the more memorable pre-credits sequences to be found in a thriller...While not a classic, this clever and twisted thriller, as well as Peter van Eyck's chilling performance, is overdue for greater exposure."
+John M. Miller, wrote for Turner Classic Movies: "The Snorkel opens with one of the more memorable pre-credits sequences to be found in a thriller ...
+While not a classic, this clever and twisted thriller, as well as Peter van Eyck's chilling performance, is overdue for greater exposure."